MichalPokojny/MyProject3-TheBattleShipGame/README.md

   - Set config var key "PORT" to 8000 value.
   - Set the build backs to Python and NodeJS in that order.
   - Link the Heroku app to the repository.
-  - Click on Deploy.
+  - Click "Deploy".

 ## Credits

 - Inspiration and some of the code of this game were taken from the [Love-sandwiches](https://github.com/AJGreaves/love-sandwiches) and ULTIMATE battleship game project at Code Institute.
-- Slack community for support on resolving issues.
+- The slack community for support on resolving issues.
-- [TechWithTim YouTube channel](https://www.youtube.com/c/TechWithTim) for better understanding object-oriented programming to develop my project.
+- [TechWithTim YouTube channel](https://www.youtube.com/c/TechWithTim) for increasing the developer's understanding of object-oriented programming to develop the project

 ## Acknowledgements

-- First I would like to thank my partner Jane for her continuous support and for helping me with grammar checks and correct wording.
-- I would like to also thank my mentor [Rohit Sharma](https://github.com/rohit0286) for the support in deploying my third project.
+- I would like to thank my mentor [Rohit Sharma](https://github.com/rohit0286) for their continued support in deploying my third project.